erols/hyf-nodejs-wk3/week3-homework.md

 ## Homework Week 3

-Create Node JS server that:
+### Create Node JS server that:

 - Listens on port 8080

 - Responds to these endpoints:
-	- /todos/list
+	- GET /todos/
 		- Returns list of todos
-	- /todos/add
+	- POST /todos/
 		- add a todo to the list and return the new list
-	- /todos/remove
+	- DELETE /todos/`<todo index>`
 		- remove a todo and return the new list
-	- /todos/reset
+	- DELETE /todos/
 		- clear all the todos from the list
-- Looks for the correct http method in the request
+### Notes:

-A front-end html page that makes the correct calls and displays the results will be supplied.
+A front-end html page that makes the correct calls and displays the results is supplied.

 Don't edit the html page.
+If you find en error in the page please let me know straight away so I can fix it for everyone.

+I have supplied a skeleton index.js that serves the home page at http://localhost:8080/.
+You can build on it or create your own.